andresheredia1/HyBayesCal-pckg/README.md

 ```
 ## Folders and Files
 ***

 ### env-scripts
-This folder contains the .sh files to activate Telemac and HBCenv environments, which are necessary to run the package.
+This folder contains the bash `.sh` files to activate Telemac and HBCenv environments, which are necessary to run the package.
 It is important that prior to running the package, you open each file and modify the directories based on your system.

-This folder contains the bash .sh files to activate Telemac and HBCenv environments, which are necessary to run the package.
-It is important that prior to running the package, you open each file and modify the directories based on your system.

-**activateHBCtelemac.sh**: Bash file that activates Telemac and the Python environment for the first run.
+`activateHBCtelemac.sh`: Bash file that activates Telemac and the Python environment for the first run.
 Change the paths according to the following recommendations.

-1. *TELEMAC_CONFIG_DIR=/full/path/to/**configs**/folder/in/telemac*
+* `TELEMAC_CONFIG_DIR=/full/path/to/configs/folder/in/telemac`

-2. *TELEMAC_CONFIG_NAME= Name of Telemac compiler bash script .sh **pysource.template.sh** (i.e. pysource.gfortranHPC.sh).*
+* `TELEMAC_CONFIG_NAME`= Name of Telemac compiler bash script `.sh` `pysource.template.sh` (i.e. pysource.gfortranHPC.sh).

-3. *HBCenv_DIR=/full/path/to/HBCenv*
+* `HBCenv_DIR=/full/path/to/HBCenv`

-**activateTM.sh**: Bash file that activates Telemac.
+`activateTM.sh`: Bash file that activates Telemac.
-Modify *TELEMAC_CONFIG_DIR=* and *TELEMAC_CONFIG_NAME=* as mentioned above.
+* Modify `TELEMAC_CONFIG_DIR`= and `TELEMAC_CONFIG_NAME`= as mentioned above.

 **Tip:** Make sure to test a single Telemac simulation from telemac/examples/.
 You can refer to Telemac Installation Guide if help needed at: [OpenTelemac.org](http://wiki.opentelemac.org/doku.php?id=installation_on_linux)